innateessence/find_hosts/README.md

 * I wanted to get my feet wet with writing `go` code and how `go` handles concurrency.
 It's nice.
 * `ping` doesn't really handle the use-case of checking your whole network very well, so...
 * I enjoy having as few 3rd party dependencies as possible
+* You learn new things by writing your own tools, and it's a good choice whenever you have the allowance for mistakes to be made.

 ## Running this flooded my network with roughly 2,5000 ICMP packets